 Comcast recently launched an ambitious Nationwide Recycling Program as it took initiatives to protect the environment.
 Organized by the company’s Environment, Health and Safety (EHS) team, the program focused on making recycling clear, easy to understand and very simple to use.

-The EHS team developed a program where Comcast technicians would divide recyclable materials into color-coded receptacles according to type:
+The EHS team has a program where Comcast technicians divide recyclable materials into color-coded receptacles according to type